jayasree-e/reactLearning/contact-app/README.md

     3.The data doesn't get lost when you refresh as it is stored in LocalStorage 4.Click on 'delete icon' to delete the item from list.

-Learnings of React from this APP
+Learnings of React from this APP:

     1.JSX
     2.Functional components
     3.Class components
     4.Inline styling
     5.CSS imports
     6.UseState and UseEffect Hooks
     7.Props
     8.Functional props to send data from Child to parent 9.Importing images
     10.State in class component
     11.Rendering List in React

 # Getting Started with Create React App